A Hebrews 11 Testimony...Washington and Oregon, USA

-As I am an experiential learner one, of the ways that I teach is through my personal experiences and testimonies of my journey with Jesus.
-The following excerpt is taken from a paper that I wrote during my season Marylhurst University, while working towards my Masters’ of Divinity.
+As I am an experiential learner one, of the ways that I teach is through my personal experiences and testimonies of my journey with ELOHIM.
+The following excerpt is taken from a paper that I wrote during my season at Marylhurst University, while working towards my Masters’ of Divinity.

 In a recent season, that imprinted my life for eternity, I was given the challenge by the Holy Spirit to find the DNA of GOD in a man who I nick-named, “Darth Vader.”
 We met in psychiatric unit lock down city hospital, where I was visiting another patient.
 The hospital was known as the “arm-pit” of Peace Health’s most recent I-5 west coast corridor acquisitions according to one of the directors at that time.
-Unfortunately, the psych unit rated among the worst in America.
-This situation was unprecedented in my experience as a minister of the Gospel of Jesus Christ.
-As one who is given the privilege of seeing in the spiritual realm (some call this discernment, others intuition, others a sixth sense), the man was literally covered by demons, that had the appearance of dark slimy shadow reeking with a foul odor, his dark eyes were like an advertisement for a horror movie.
-He was completely incapable of communicating any of the English language as guttural grunts emerged from his un-kept, un-showered being.
-Completely appalled by his appearance and behavior, he would have been the last person on the planet for me to engage in conversation.
+Unfortunately, the psych unit was rated among the worst in America.
+This situation was unprecedented in my experience as a Christian minister.
+As one who is given the privilege of seeing in the spiritual realm which some call this discernment, others intuition, others a sixth sense, the man was literally covered by demons, having the appearance of dark slimy shadow reeking with a foul odor, his dark eyes were like an advertisement for a horror movie.
+He was completely incapable of communicating any of the English language as guttural grunts emerged from his disheveled being.
+Completely appalled by his appearance, odor and behavior, he would have been the last person on the planet for me to engage in conversation.
 My own introverted personality in conjunction with my heightened fears and anxieties would have never allowed me to even say “hello.”
 However, here I am in a lock down unit, a very confined small space.

 The 1.5 hour commute to the hospital overflowed with my prayers and tears.
 Upon entering the hospital, I stepped into the elevator filled with very happy people going to the maternity floor – which was followed by an audible gasp…then deafening silence when I requested the floor going to the psych unit.
 Immediately all eyes dropped to the slate gray elevator floor.
 After all what do you say to someone going to a psych unit?
 The group departed from the elevator leaving me alone in the dim shadows of awkward silent rejection, until the elevator opened once again.